 The final immature stage of the sand fly is a non-feeding, inactive stage - the pupa.
 Development usually takes between 5-10 days during which time the golden brown pupae must remain in humid conditions as they are very sensitive to desiccation.
 The fourth instar larval skin and caudal bristles remain attached to the pupae at the posterior end, helping to fix it to the substrate on which it is developing.

 Adults emerge from the pupal skin in darkness, usually just before dawn.
 Shortly before the adult sand fly is ready to emerge the wings and eyes turn black.
 Males emerge around 24 hours before the females, which gives their genitalia time to rotate 180° to the correct position for mating.

 Sand fly adults are small with a body size of about 3 millimetres in length.
-The adult flies possess long slender legs and many long slender scales on the body and wings, giving а hairy appearance.
-The head is elongated. possessing welldeveloped eyes and antennae.
+The adult flies possess long slender legs and many long slender scales on the body and wings, giving a hairy appearance.
+The head is elongated, possessing well-developed eyes and antennae (Figure 2.2.2).

+Figure 2.2.2.
+Feamle sand fly feading on a human host.

 The antennae are long, may appear beaded, and protrude near a large set of black compound eyes.
 The mouth parts are at least as long as the head and consist of labrum and mandibles (all building the food channel), laciniae and hypopharynx, the latter containing the salivary channel.
 The five-segmented maxillary palps are well developed.
 The pointed wings contain numerous parallel veins.

-Males and females cannot be separated according to their antennae like some other flies, but by the weaker developed mouth parts of males, in which mandibles are absent, and - more easily - by the long external genitalia of males.
-The wings are upwardly pointing at rest, and are a distinctive feature of Phlebotomine sand flies as they are never closed or laid flat across the body.
+Males and females cannot be separated according to their antennae like some other flies, but by the weaker developed mouth parts of males (which do not feed on blood), in which mandibles are absent, and - more easily - by the long external genitalia of males.
+The wings are upwardly pointing at rest, and are a distinctive feature of Phlebotominae sand flies as they are never closed or laid flat across the body.
 This feature explains another vernacular name in Brazil, "cangalinha" or "little yoke".